July 23, 2024

 These five pillars of SOC 2 are designed to ensure organizations have proper governance, practices, and tangible security features implemented to remain secure in an evolving threat landscape.

 As we considered how best to ensure the substantive security of Swiftly products and data, we ultimately decided to achieve SOC 2 compliance.
-While we were confident in the previous security of our product, our engineering teams have taken on several large initiatives over the past year to ensure we were prepared to acquire this certification.
+Through the successful process of achieving SOC 2 compliance, our engineering teams have taken on several large initiatives over the past year.

 Securing the development process